cosmos/cosmos-sdk/docs/architecture/adr-048-consensus-fees.md

 ### Negative

-- Wallets & tools need to update to support the new `tier` parameter, and semantic changed `gasPriceCap` field.
+- Wallets & tools need to update to support the new `tier` parameter, and semantic of `fee` field is changed.

 ### Neutral